 David, we'll give you the last word today.

-No, look, both of these stories you've covered today are finally important.
+No, look, both of these stories you've covered today are vitally important.

-But as for the security clearance, this should be a no-brainer.
+But as for the security clearances, this should be a no-brainer.

 Again, it's not a matter of tradition here.

-Yeah, we we got rid of uh these folks in public policy positions for a reason.
+We got rid of these folks in public policy positions for a reason.

 They were voted out.

-To operate now as a shadow sort of a cadre of former intelligence officers and Justice Department officials holding fourth on policy matters is inappropriate and they don't deserve the access.
+To operate now as a shadow sort of a cadre of former intelligence officers and Justice Department officials holding forth on policy matters is inappropriate, and they don't deserve the access.

-And by the way, Obama cut off the access of people who whose viewpoint he didn't care for.
+And by the way, Obama cut off the access of people whose viewpoints he didn't care for.

 They weren't invited to any of the briefings anymore.